SharadGitHub/Machine-Learning-Engineer-Udacity-/capstone-project/README.md

 ### Training

 The Unet architecture is used for training, which consits of encoder and decoder.
+Network is trained for 200 epochs with batch size of 12.

 ### Loss

 Both Cross Entropy and dice loss are available but for training, primarily cross entropy is used.
 Dataset is highly imbalance, hence classes are assigned weights which are used to calculate cross entropy.

+### Predictions
+The progress of the training, losses and metrics could be seen in the log file present in the `exp_unet3` directory. <br>
+The output of the network and its actual mask could also be checked in the `images` directory.